Edgarc13/HealthFacilities/README.md

 ## Map of Veteran's Affairs Health Offices

-**Background**
+#### Background
-Having family members who have served in the armed forces I created this map as a way to provide infromation for those out of deployment/in the reserves.
+Having family members who have served in the armed forces I created this map as a way to provide information for those out of deployment/in the reserves.

-### Langauges
+### Languages

 - HTML
 - JavaScript